royerlab/napari-chatgpt/README.md

 Now, ChatGPT 4.0 is about 10x more expensive...
 But that could eventually drop, hopefully.

-## Disclaimer:

-Do not use this software lightly, it will download libaries by its own volition, write any code that it deems nescessary, it might actually do what you ask, even if it is a bad idea.
-Also, beware that it might _misundertand_ what you ask and then do something bad.
-For example, it is unwise to use Omega to delete 'some' files from your system, it might end up deleteing more than that if you are unclear in your request.
-To be 100% safe, we recommend that you use this software from within a sandboxed virtual machine.

-THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Usage:

 Here are example prompts/questions/requests to try: